graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 sidebar_label: Directives
 ---

-> Directives were completely reimagined in June 2022, this document represents the new approach to directives.
+> Directives were completely reimagined in August 2022, this document represents the new approach to directives.

 Directives are implemented in much the same way as a `GraphController` but where you'd indicate an action method as being for a query or mutation, directive action methods must indicate the location(s) they can be applied in either a query document or the type system.